dinisvieira/maui-onnavigated-to-bug/README.md

-# maui-onnavigated-to-bug
-Maui OnNavigatedTo Bug
+# MAUI OnNavigatedTo Bug
+Example of OnNavigatedTo Bug where modal pages have their OnNavigatedTo method being called twice.
+To reproduce run the app and click the button.